obisummary: resume main information from a sequence file

 record:

-obisummary cleaned.fasta
+obisummary simple.fasta

 {